w3c/sync-media-pub/technology-selection.md

 ### TTML2
 [https://www.w3.org/TR/ttml2/](https://www.w3.org/TR/ttml2/)

 TTML2 is capable of complex media synchronization beyond text + video.
 However, the text lives in the same file as the timing information -- it does not support pointing to external text documents.
+It is possible to use custom metadata or hack ID values to insert a reference, but this still means no out of the box support for what we need.
 This makes it hard to integrate into the Web Publications environment.

 ### WebVTT
 [https://www.w3.org/TR/webvtt1/](https://www.w3.org/TR/webvtt1/)